-4.25 Additional Restrictions
+4.26 Additional Restrictions

-A. Water Frontage - Any new lots on a pond, lake or other impoundment shall have not fewer than 200 linear feet of shore frontage, with an additional 8 linear feet of shore frontage for each
+- A. Water Frontage Any new lots on a pond, lake or other impoundment shall have not fewer than 200 linear feet of shore frontage as measured using standards provided by the NH Shoreland Water Quality Protection Act, with an additional 8 linear feet of shore frontage for each additional dwelling unit over 12 units; or for a group development, the provision of two additional linear feet per person for whom the facility is proposed. - B. Commercial, Multi-Unit Buildings, or Clusters of Buildings The minimum setback from the top of the bank of the water body shall be 150'.

-- additional dwelling unit over 12 units; or for a group development, the provision of two additional linear feet per person for whom the facility is proposed. - B. Commercial, Multi-Unit Buildings, or Clusters of Buildings The minimum setback from the top of the bank of the water body shall be 150'. - C. Parking An area of 400 square feet for parking shall be reserved for each dwelling unit; or for each four persons in the case of a group development or beach use that is planned.
+C. Parking - An area of 400 square feet for parking shall be reserved for each dwelling unit; or for each four persons in the case of a group development or beach use that is planned.
 For other uses, the provisions of Section 6.20-Off-Road Loading and Parking shall apply.
 Paved parking areas larger than 400 square feet shall be located at least 500 feet from the top of the bank.